phiilu/mailman/README.md

 npm start
 ```

 Mailman is now running on port `4000`.
-If you wish to use a other port set a environment variable in .env file for example `PORT=50000`
+If you wish to use another port set an environment variable in the .env file: `PORT=50000`

 ## License